PMNH Scientists Discover Rocks And Invertebrate Fossils Collection - UrduPoint

 Different Rock samples of Gaj Formation (Miocene age) were collected to cover all the lithological and facies variations from bottom to top for further laboratory analysis.

-The PMNH carried out 11 days geological and paleontological studies at coast line of Karachi and adjacent areas, Pakistan from November 30 to December 10.
+The PMNH carried out 11 days geological and paleontological studies at coast line of Karachi and adjacent areas, Pakistan this month.

 The study was carried out by two researchers from Earth Science Division Aamir Yaseen, Curator and Khalil-ur-Rehman, Associate Curator for collection of invertebrate fossils, Fossil corals and rock samples of Gaj Formation of Miocene age and other exposed Geological Formations in coastal areas of Karachi, Pakistan.